In every design project I work on I enjoy placing focal points.

 Two of the questions I ask myself in the design process are “Does this entry reflect the personal tastes and style of the client?
 Is it inviting?”

+In my own case I have a love of old garden implements that have character, and I have incorporated an antique wheelbarrow into the approach to my house.
 I love it’s cheerful demeanor as it displays seasonal flowers to greet our guests.
 It is viewed from the kitchen window as well, and from my mother-in laws apartment, so it is in a highly visible location.

 Imagine my delight as I went outside to observe the effects of last night’s